 Professor of Aquatic Resources and Development Sustainable Aquaculture Group

-I contribute to the core TPG MSc programmes in Sustainable Aquaculture, Aquatic Pathobiology and Veterinary studies in both the Production systems and Reproduction and Genetics modules of the course and have developed new learning materials suitable for Distance learning format for both.
+I contribute to the core postgraduate taught MSc programmes in Sustainable Aquaculture, Aquatic Pathobiology and Veterinary studies in both the Production systems and Reproduction and Genetics modules of the course and have developed new learning materials suitable for Distance learning format for both.

 Responsibility for design, proposal and delivery of the Postgraduate programme in Aquatic Resource Development currently delivered to part-time students in Bangladesh and piloting of the programme in Vietnam with local institutions in both countries.